fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ![Supabase SQL Editor](../images/supabase-sql-editor.png)

 {{% hint info %}}
-Supabase also has a table editor that gives you a GUI to create schema for your database.
+Supabase also has a table editor that gives you a GUI to create the schema for your database.
 However, when writing instructions like this it is simpler just to provide the DDL.
 {{% /hint %}}

-### User defined function
+### User defined functions

 We can create user defined functions (UDF) directly in the database.
 These functions can be executed by triggers.
-A trigger that automatically executes some code in the database when certain changes happens to a row in a table.
+A trigger is something that automatically executes some code in the database when certain changes happen to a row in a table.

 Execute the SQL shown here: